OpenNews/srccon/transcripts/SRCCON2017-filter-bubbles.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Why you are part of the filter bubble problem and what you can do about it Session facilitator(s): Sonya Song
+# Why you are part of the filter bubble problem and what you can do about it

+### Session facilitator(s): Sonya Song

-Day & Time: Friday, 10-11:15am
+### Day & Time: Friday, 10-11:15am

-Room: Ski-U-Mah
+### Room: Ski-U-Mah

 SONYA: So how many of you are reporters or editors?
 Yes?
 Engineers?
 No engineers.
 How about other people?